 Foundational Values

-The foundational commitments of New Australia-ordered liberty, equal dignity under one law, reason-governed deliberation, and a civil order that neither establishes a church nor treats rights as state inventions-and the institutional safeguards that keep them from being eroded by any ideology.
+The foundational commitments of New Australia-ordered liberty, equal dignity under one law, reason-governed deliberation, and a civil order that neither establishes a church nor pretends that rights are state inventions rather than truths owed to persons because of what they are-and the institutional safeguards that keep them from being eroded by any ideology.

 Key Takeaways